Humility: Catholicism

-Humility was a virtue extolled by Francis of Assisi, and this form of Franciscan piety led to the artistic development of the Madonna of humility first used by them for contemplation.
+Humility was a virtue extolled by Francis of Assisi, and this form of Franciscan piety led to the artistic development of the Madonna of humility first used by the Franciscans for contemplation.
 The Virgin of humility sits on the ground, or upon a low cushion, unlike the Enthroned Madonna representations.
 This style of painting spread quickly through Italy, and, by 1375, examples began to appear in Spain, France, and Germany.
 It became the most popular among the styles of the early Trecento artistic period.

-Thomas Aquinas, a 13th-century philosopher and theologian in the Scholastic tradition, says "the virtue of humility... consists in keeping oneself within one's own bounds, not reaching out to things above one, but submitting to one's superior".
+Thomas Aquinas, a 13th-century philosopher and theologian in the Scholastic tradition, says, "The virtue of humility... consists in keeping oneself within one's own bounds, not reaching out to things above one, but submitting to one's superior".

 Islam

-In the Qur'an, various Arabic words conveying the meaning of "humility" are used.
-The very term "Islam" can be interpreted as "surrender (to God), humility", from the triconsonantal root S-L-M; other words used are tawadu and khoshou:
+In the Qur'an, various Arabic words conveying the meaning of humility are used.
+The very term "Islam" can be interpreted as "surrender (to God), humility", from the triconsonantal root S-L-M; other words used are tawadu and khushu:

 And the servants of (Allah) Most Gracious are those who walk on the earth in humility, and when the ignorant address them, they say, "Peace!"